New SiteGround Interface: First Impressions and Review

 4. No Need for a Separate Mobile App

 The new SiteGround interface is designed with a mobile-friendly theme in mind.
-Which means that you can log into the website from a tablet or a phone and still have the same experience that you get on the desktop.
-No need to download a separate mobile app.
+This means that you can log into the website from a tablet or a phone and still have the same experience that you get on the desktop.

 5. Ability to “White Label” your Client’s Sites